Keychrom/Axiom/docs/admin/installation-nginx.rst

 .. _nginx searxng site:

-NGINX's SearXNG site
+NGINX's AXIOM site
 ====================

-Now you have to create a configuration file (``searxng.conf``) for the SearXNG site.
+create a configuration file (``axiom.conf``) for the AXIOM site.
 If nginx_ is new to you, the `nginx beginners guide`_ is a good starting point and the `Getting Started wiki`_ is always a good resource *to keep in the pocket*.

-Depending on what your SearXNG installation is listening on, you need a http or socket communication to upstream.
+Depending on what your AXIOM installation is listening on, you need a http or socket communication to upstream.

 .. tabs::